DanielPopoola/mini-vLLM/README.md

 This separation is important mainly because of two reasons
 1. You can't batch prefill & decode together because their input dimensions are different
 2. Prefill is far more computationally expensive than decode, so separating them allows the GPU to be used efficiently.
-[YOUR WORDS: Why is this separation important?
-What does it enable?]

 **Code structure:**
 ```python